wongsitu/Node-React-Boilerplate/README.md

 ```

 If you want, you can do a sanity check by writting an h1 tag "hello world" message in App.js.
 Congrats!
 You have a full-stack Node-React App running!
+You are all set up to start coding.
+Just write your backend endpoints and called them from the frontend using fetch or axios.

 ## Extra modules